What Happens After You Get an ARDC Grant?

 There are several reasons we ask for reports on your project:

-2. We want to make sure you have the time, money, information, and personnel you need to be successful.
-If you reach out to us to let us know you are struggling, we can possibly greenlight a change to your project or help you get the resources you need.
+- We want to make sure you have the time, money, information, and personnel you need to be successful.
+If you reach out to us to let us know you are struggling, we may be able to approve a change to your project or help you get the resources you need.

-Reach out and let us know!
-We are usually happy to accommodate changes, but we like to know about things ahead of time whenever possible.
+If your project plan or budget changes, reach out and let us know!
+We are usually happy to accommodate changes, but significant changes require approval ahead of time when possible.
 You should let us know if you need to extend your project deadline, you’re changing a key team leader, or if you wish to change in a significant way how you’ll be using the grant money.

 Small Budget Changes